 1. Melt and Mix

-Place all the ingredients into a double boiler over medium heat.
-Stir occasionally until everything is completely melted and combined.
-You can create a double boiler by filling a saucepan 1/3 to half full and placing your jar with ingredients inside.
+Place all the ingredients, except for the non-nano zinc oxide, into a double boiler over medium heat.
+Stir occasionally until everything is fully melted and well combined.

 3. Pour and Set